queenes/GoodFood/README.md

 # GoodFood

-This is an app for best recipes where the subscriber don't need to think a lot of what to cook or what to eat..it's just go in see for yourself and decide.
+This is a website that gives a user recipe ideas.
+Don't know what meal to make?
+No problem!
+Browse through our many recipes and be inspired to bring out the Chef in you!

 #### By
 Nelly Cheruiyot.